Reverend Dr Hamilton Inbadas

 telephone: +44 (0) 1387 702008

-I am an ordained minister of the church of South India – Kanyakumari Diocese – with several years of clinical, teaching and research experience in palliative care in India.
-In 2004 I joined the palliative care team at the Christian Medical College, Vellore, India as a chaplain and was involved in providing spiritual care and psychological support to palliative care patients and their families.
-I was also involved in teaching spiritual care, communication skills and ethical issues in end of life care for medical, nursing, allied health and theology students both at the Christian Medical College, Vellore and various other institutions across India.
+I am an ordained minister of the Church of South India – Kanyakumari Diocese – with several years of clinical, teaching and research experience in palliative care in India.
+My interest in end of life issues stems from my experience as a palliative care chaplain at the Christian Medical College, Vellore, India since 2004.
+I was involved in providing spiritual care and psychological support to palliative care patients and their families.
+My role also included teaching spiritual care, communication skills and ethical issues in end of life care for medical, nursing, allied health and theology students at the college and various other institutions across India.

 - Palliative care